thomas-zahner/website/content/posts/atlassian-experience.md

 Atlassian went on to say that they could use third-party apps that might perform better or use analytics add-ons.[^5]

-They also have some weired "reserved words" you won't be able to search for to *to keep the search index size and search performance optimal* which leads to unexpected behaviour.[^6]
+They also have some weired "reserved words" you won't be able to search for to *keep the search index size and search performance optimal* which leads to unexpected behaviour.[^6]

 But it gets even better.
 While they don't seem to bother to make search actually good and useful they introduced a powerful new feature: AI search.[^7] This approach seems to follow the same path many companies are taking today.
-Instead of actually fixing their shit they seem to believe that AI will magically solve their issues.
+Instead of actually fixing the problems, they seem to believe that AI will magically do it for them.
 This is what Nikhil Suresh talks about in his great article [I Will Fucking Piledrive You If You Mention AI Again](https://ludic.mataroa.blog/blog/i-will-fucking-piledrive-you-if-you-mention-ai-again/).